ASU and SRP snowpack study begins

 More from this show

-Airborne Snow Observatories has teamed up with ASU and SRP on an innovative project that measures the snowpack across Arizona’s watershed.
-This project would help SRP to better manage our water reservoirs.
+Airborne Snow Observatories (ASO) has teamed up with ASU and the Salt River Project (SRP) on an innovative project to measure the snowpack across Arizona’s watershed.
+This project would help SRP manage our water reservoirs more effectively.

-The study will focus on seven reservoirs that supply more than 2.5 million residents.
-SRP will being using planes rigged with state-of-the-art scanning lidar and imagining spectrometers that measure snowpack and how much water it contains.
+The study will focus on seven reservoirs supplying more than 2.5 million residents.
+SRP will be using planes rigged with state-of-the-art scanning lidar and imaging spectrometers measuring the snowpack and how much water it contains.

-This advanced technology will bee the first time it is used in Arizona.
-On January 21, the first flight will depart Safford for a 5-6 hour flight over northeastern Arizona.
-Depending on the weather, two remaining flight will be scheduled over the next two months.
+This advanced technology will be used for the first time in Arizona.
+On January 21, 2026, the first flight departed Safford, Arizona, for a 5 to 6 hour flight over northeastern Arizona.
+Depending on the weather, the two remaining flights will be scheduled over the next two months.

 Enrique Vivoni, Fulton Professor of Hydrosystems Engineering, ASU